ufoscorp/braintux/README.md

 ## Modules

 Braintux is made by modules. **Everything are modules**.
-Some serve to make the communication between Braintux and you, we call them by **views**.
+Some of them serve to make the communication between Braintux and you, we call them by **views**.

 ### View Modules